Last updated: May 08, 2025

 What is a cash out refinance?

-A cash out refinance allows you to tap into the equity built up in your home and convert it into cash.
+A cash out refinance is a type of mortgage refinance that allows you to tap into the equity built up in your home and convert it into cash.
 The process involves refinancing your existing mortgage for a higher amount than you currently owe and receiving the difference in cash.
-The additional funds can be used for a variety of purposes, such as home renovations, debt consolidation, paying for major expenses, or covering unexpected financial needs.
+The additional funds can be used for various purposes, such as home renovations, debt consolidation, paying for major expenses, or covering unexpected financial needs

 Cash out refinance: How it works

-• To qualify for a cash out refinance, you typically need to have a certain amount of equity in your home.
+- To qualify for a cash out refinance, you typically need a certain amount of equity in your home.
 The required amount will vary by lender.
-For example Discover ® Home Loans offers cash out refinancing up to a 90% combined loan-to-value (CLTV) ratio.
+For example, Discover® Home Loans offers cash out refinancing up to a 90% combined loan-to-value (CLTV) ratio.
 For more information about CLTV, check out this resource: Loan-to-value & equity: What do you need to refinance?

-• When you apply for a cash out refinance, you’ll go through a similar process as a purchase mortgage application.
-This includes providing documentation to your lender about your income, credit history, and other personal financial information.
+- When you apply for a cash out refinance, you go through the process of a mortgage application.
+This includes providing documentation about your income, credit history, and other personal financial information to your lender.

 Pros of a cash out refinance

-1. Access to funds: A cash out refinance allows you to convert the increased equity in your home into cash.
-This provides you with a lump sum of money to pursue various goals such as home renovations, debt consolidation, or investment opportunities.
-It gives you the flexibility to use the cash as you see fit.
+A cash out refinance allows you to convert the increased equity in your home into cash for home renovations, debt consolidation, or investment opportunities.

-2. Potentially lower interest rate: If you originally obtained your mortgage when interest rates were high, refinancing at a lower rate could save you money in the long run.
-By consolidating your debts under one mortgage payment, you may effectively reduce your overall interest costs on outstanding debts.
+If you originally obtained your mortgage when interest rates were high, refinancing at a lower rate could save you money in the long run.

-4. Potential tax deductions: The interest paid on mortgage loans may be tax deductible.
-If you’re considering a cash out refinance, make sure you consult with a tax professional to understand the specific tax implications for your situation.
+The interest paid on mortgage loans may be tax deductible.
+If you’re considering a cash out refinance, consult with a tax professional to understand the specific tax implications for your situation.

 Discover Home Loans offers low, fixed rates on cash out refinances with $0 application fees, $0 origination fees, $0 appraisal fees, and $0 costs due at closing.